root-foundation/root/README.md

 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

-Tragically, the world does not understand that debt will no longer work.
-Billions around the world are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans in an extreme world.
+Tragically, the world does not understand that debt will no longer work in a post AGI world.
+Billions around the world are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.

 _Even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.

-And critically, in an extreme world, if people don't have a stake in the collective upside, they will resent the winners — corroding social cohesion.
+And critically, in an extreme world, if people don't have a stake in the collective upside, they will resent the winners — dividing society.

-Therefore, we urgently need a way to:
+Therefore, we must:
 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
 2. Give each individual a stake in the collective upside to unite society.

-Otherwise opportunity becomes concentrated in those who won't be burdened by debt.
-And we will fail to realize our potential.
+Otherwise opportunity becomes concentrated in those who won't be burdened by debt and we will fail to realize our potential.

 # ACT II — Tokenization